Wage and Hour Laws in Oregon | Current Oregon Labor Laws

 Minimum Wage

 Oregon’s current minimum wage depends on where you work in the state.
+Also, Oregon’s minimum wage are adjusted each July.
 For more information on Oregon’s minimum wage laws, visit our Oregon Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.

 Overtime